-When you hire The Dyer Law Firm, we assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
+When you hire Dyer & Libby, we assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
 If we can demonstrate that the police coerced you into making a confession or incriminating statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of them.
 If you are in custody and request to speak to your attorney, but are denied and questioning continues, we will use this defense to your advantage.
 Other defenses may include challenging the validity of search warrants or whether there were any forensic flaws during the investigation of your case.
 Lastly, one of the most common defense tactics we employ is exposing sloppy or misleading police reports.

 Some of the White Collar Crimes we defend against include: